olbeck/zip-srkw/README.md

 # zip-srwk
-Replication Files for ZIP GLMM with the Southern Resident Killer Whales
+Reproducibility files for ZIP GLMM with the Southern Resident Killer Whales

+Reproducibility code is in zip-reproduce.Rmd.

+All user-defined function are in the funcs/ folder.